zoechbauer/z-control-Backup-Scripts/examples/README.md

 ## 📁 Folder: `log-disk-space`

-Contains scripts to log the sizes of folders within a specified directory.
+Contains scripts to log the sizes of disk drives or folders within a specified directory.
 Useful for monitoring disk usage, auditing project storage, and identifying large folders.

 - **log-folder-sizes.bat**: Batch file to launch the PowerShell script.
 Supports specifying the root path, whether to include subfolders, and the search depth (including unlimited depth).
-- **log-folder-sizes.ps1**: PowerShell script that scans the specified directory and logs the size of each folder (and optionally subfolders) to both a CSV and a TXT file.
+- **log-folder-sizes.ps1**: PowerShell script that scans the specified directory or disk drive and logs the size of each folder (and optionally subfolders) to both a CSV and a TXT file.
 Handles access errors gracefully and supports both PowerShell 5 and 7.

 ### Example Folders